Neuraldominator/MatlabThesis/README.md

 + _Utils:_ contains helper functions that are too general or widely used to be included in another module and too small to claim their own module.
+They are clustered roughly in 3 different categories.
+The helper functions to analyze the invivo data, the AN/GBC data and the ANmod data.
+For each of these categories there is at least a DataLoader function and a Preprocessing function.